• Skip to primary navigation

 Despite their delicate good looks, Mexican Wedding Cookies are shockingly easy to make.
 There aren’t a ton of ingredients and no difficult techniques to master.
 The hardest part is waiting for the dough to chill before baking them.

-To make these Coconut Mexican Wedding Cookies you will need:
+To make these easy Mexican Wedding Cookies you will need the following ingredients:

 coconut mexican wedding cookie ingredients